rocky-linux/documentation/en/rocky/8/guides/apache_hardened_webserver_modsecurity.md

 * An account on Comodo's WAF site
 * All commands are run as the root user or sudo

+# Introduction

+_mod\_security_ is an open-source web-based application firewall (WAF).
+It is just one possible component of a hardened Apache web server setup and can be used with or without other tools.

+If you'd like to use this along with other tools for hardening, refer back to the [Apache Hardened Web Server guide](apache_hardened_webserver.md).
+This document also uses all of the assumptions and conventions outlined in that original document, so it is a good idea to review it before continuing.

+One thing that is missing with _mod\_security_ when installed from the generic Rocky Linux repositories, is that the rules installed are minimal at best.
+To get a more extensive package of free mod_security rules, we are using [Comodo's](https://www.comodo.com/) WAF installation procedure after installing the base package.

+Note that Comodo is a business that sells lots of tools to help secure networks.
+The free _mod\_security_ tools may not be free forever and they do require that you setup a login with Comodo in order to gain access to the rules.

 ## Installing mod_security

-To install the base package, use this command which will install any missing dependencies as well.
+To install the base package, use this command which will install any missing dependencies.
 We also need _wget_ so if you haven't installed it, do that as well:

 `dnf install mod_security wget`

 ## Setting Up Your Comodo account

 To setup your free account, go to [Comodo's WAF site](https://waf.comodo.com/), and click the "Signup" link at the top of the page.
 You will be required to setup username and password information but no credit-card or other billing will be done.

 The credentials that you use for signing on to the web site will be used in your setup of Comodo's software and also to obtain the rules, so you will need to keep these safe in a password manager somewhere.

 Please note that the "Terms and Conditions" section of the form that you need to fill out to use Comodo Web Application Firewall (CWAF) is written to cover all of their products and services.
 That said, you should read this carefully before agreeing to the terms!

 ## Installing CWAF